-The best luxury credit card is Chase Sapphire Reserve because it has an initial bonus worth up to $750 in travel, gives a $300 annual travel credit, and provides a complimentary airport lounge membership worth $399 per year.
-But luxury comes at a cost, and Chase Sapphire Reserve charges a $450 annual fee.… read full answer
+The best luxury credit card is Chase Sapphire Reserve® because it has an initial bonus worth up to $750 in travel, gives a $300 annual travel credit, and provides a complimentary airport lounge membership.
+But luxury comes at a cost, and Chase Sapphire Reserve charges a $550 annual fee.

-The most popular luxury credit card on the market is the Amex Platinum card.
-It offers free membership to 7 major airport lounge networks, a $200 annual airline fee credit, and a $100 annual statement credit for Saks Fifth Avenue purchases.
-Plus, there’s a 60,000-point initial bonus for spending $5,000 in the first 3 months and 5 points per $1 spent on flights and hotels.
-The annual fee is $550.
+The most popular luxury card on the market is The Platinum Card® from American Express.
+It offers free membership to 7 major airport lounge networks, a $200 annual credit for fees on a pre-selected airline, and a $100 annual statement credit for Saks Fifth Avenue purchases, when enrolled.
+Plus, there’s a 100,000 points initial bonus for spending $6,000 in the first 6 months and 5 points per $1 spent on flights (up to $500,000 spent per year) booked directly with airlines or with American Express Travel, and prepaid hotels booked through Amex.
+The annual fee is $695.

-People who want to get a luxury credit card without shelling out a lot of money should consider the Capital One Venture Rewards card.
-It offers top-notch travel rewards and only costs $95 per year, after a free first year.
+People who want to get a luxury credit card without shelling out a lot of money should consider the Capital One Venture Rewards Credit Card card.
+It offers top-notch travel rewards and only costs $95 per year.

 But if you’re looking for a black card that you can actually apply for, there are some alternatives.
-They won’t carry the same weight socially, but their fees aren’t as astronomical, either.
+They won’t carry the same social weight, but their fees aren’t as astronomical, either.

 Here are some notable black credit cards:

-Mastercard Black Card: The annual fee is $495.
+Mastercard® Black Card: The annual fee is $495.
 You get 1 point per $1 on all purchases.
-You can redeem points for airfare at a value of 2 cents point, and for cash back at 1.5 cents per point.
-You’ll also get a $100 annual travel credit, a Priority Pass Select airport lounge membership worth $359 per year, and a $100 credit to cover the cost of applying for Global Entry.
+You can redeem points for airfare at a value of 2 cents per point, and for cash back at 1.5 cents per point.
+You’ll also get a $100 annual travel credit, 24/7 concierge to assist you with travel needs, and a $100 credit to cover the cost of applying for Global Entry.
 You need good credit or better.

-A black credit will always have a certain amount of mystique because of the secrecy and exclusivity of the Amex Centurion Card.
+A black credit will always have a certain amount of mystique because of the secrecy and exclusivity of the Centurion® Card from American Express.
 But you can’t just apply for the real thing, and most of us don’t spend enough to qualify, anyway.
 Plus, it doesn’t really matter what color your credit card is, as long as it offers good terms.
-So you’re probably better off with a regular rewards card like Chase Sapphire Preferred, Citi Double Cash or Capital One Venture.
-Some credit card companies, including Capital One and Discover, also let you customize your card’s appearance.
+So you’re probably better off with a regular rewards card like Chase Sapphire Preferred® Card, Citi® Double Cash Card – 18 month BT offer or Capital One Venture Rewards Credit Card.
+Some credit card companies, including Wells Fargo, also let you customize your card’s appearance.
 So you can turn lots of credit cards into black cards if you want.